SDXorg/pysd/docs/development/contributing.rst

 for contribution.

 To get started, you can fork the repository and make contributions to your own version.
-When you're happy with your edits, submit a pull request to the main branch.
+When you are happy with your edits, submit a pull request to the main branch.

 .. note::
-  In order to open a pull request,the new features and changes should be througly tested.
+  In order to open a pull request, the new features and changes should be througly tested.
   To do so, unit tests of new features or translated functions should be added, please check the Development Tools section below.
 When opening a pull request all tests are run and the coverage and pep8 style are checked.

 Development Tools